-- 5.3.1 Depending on the specifics of the enterprise and the number of its members, the Supervisory Board shall form committees with sufficient expertise.
+5.3.1 Depending on the specifics of the enterprise and the number of its members, the Supervisory Board shall form committees with sufficient expertise.
 They serve to increase the efficiency of the Supervisory Board's work and the handling of complex issues.
-The respective committee chairmen report regularly to the Supervisory Board on the work of the committees. - 5.3.2 The Supervisory Board shall set up an Audit Committee which, in particular, handles issues of accounting and risk management, the necessary independence required of the auditor, the issuing of the audit mandate to the auditor, the determination of auditing focal points and the fee agreement.
-The Chairman of the Audit Committee should not be a former member of the Management Board of the company.
+The respective committee chairmen report regularly to the Supervisory Board on the work of the committees.

-- 5.3.3 The Supervisory Board can delegate other subjects to be handled by one or several committees.
+- 5.3.2 The Supervisory Board shall set up an Audit Committee which, in particular, handles issues of accounting and risk management, the necessary independence required of the auditor, the issuing of the audit mandate to the auditor, the determination of auditing focal points and the fee agreement.
+The chairman of the Audit Committee shall have specialist knowledge and experience in the application of accounting principles and internal control processes.
+He should not be a former member of the Management Board of the company. - 5.3.3 The Supervisory Board can delegate other subjects to be handled by one or several committees.
 These subjects include the strategy of the enterprise, the compensation of the members of the Management Board, investments and financing. - 5.3.4 The Supervisory Board can arrange for committees to prepare Supervisory Board meetings and to take decisions in place of the Supervisory Board.